kristiandiana/test/PLAN.md

 ### Problem Statement
 Did you know that over 30% of Canadians over the age of 65 suffer from ocular diseases such as glaucoma, cataracts, and diabetic retinopathy [1]?
 Unfortunately, many cases go undiagnosed since it is difficult for opthalmologists to detect these diseases, particularly in their early stages.
 Although these diseases are more prevalent in the elderly community, they affect people of all demographics and ages.
 When left untreated, symptoms of eye disease can quickly worsen, potentially leading to blindness.
 But what if there were a way to change this?
 Imagine if we could use machine learning to combat this issue by creating a tool that could help identify these diseases.

 The goal of the ocular disease identifier is to both detect any symptoms of ocular disease that go unnoticed during examination, and be able to offer a valid second opinion.
 This project does not aim to replace professional eye examinations, but is rather meant to act as a failsafe mechanism that accounts for human error.
-To ensure real world usability, the identifier should be quick, simple to use, and store any patient information securely and in compliance with standard privacy policies.
+To ensure real world usability, the identifier should be accurate, simple to use, and store any patient information securely and in compliance with standard privacy policies.

 ### Objectives
 1. Build and train an AI model to identify ocular diseases using patient fundus images (see Figure 1 below).